kernelkit/infix/.github/CONTRIBUTING.md

 before submitting a pull request.

-When submitting a bug report, patch, or pull request, please start by stating the version the change is made against, what it does, and why.
+When submitting a bug report, patch, or pull request, please start by stating the version the change is made against, what it does, *and why*.

 Please take care to ensure you follow the project coding style and the commit message format.
 If you follow these recommendations you help